Megx02/BINF6251/final_project/PROPOSAL.md

 2. Transition probability matrix between hidden states.
 3. Comparative analysis of adaptation levels of the different viral genes.

-One way to check if my result is reasonable is to decode a sample of the host coding sequences as well as a set of random or unrelated sequences under the HMM.
+One way to check if my result is reasonable is to test a sample of the host coding sequences as well as a set of random or unrelated sequences under the HMM.
 Host coding sequences should mostly be classified as adapted while the unrelated sequences should show a lower proportion of adapted states.

 # Pitfall Scan
 ## Data-related Issues
 1. Incomplete or low-quality host CDS and errors in viral gene annotations
 + Some of the host coding sequences might have errors or be too short and some viral genomes could be missing or mislabeled in annotation files.
-+ Mitigation: Filter the host coding sequences for a minimum length and check sequence quality, and use curated reference genomes and verify annotations.
++ Mitigation: Filter the host coding sequences for a minimum length and check sequence quality, use curated reference genomes and verify annotations.

 ## Algorithmic Issues
 1. Zero-probability emissions